warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 Replication can be initiated at either the source or the destination end.
 This means that you can decide whether account A is pushing data to account B, or account B is pulling data from account A. In some cases, it might not be possible to run replication in either configuration, for example when one account is behind a firewall.
 Replication happens over HTTP (or HTTPS) and so no non-standard ports need be opened.
 The decision as to which device initiates replication is yours.

-### How to initiate replication via the Cloudant API?
+### How do I initiate replication via the Cloudant API?

 > Starting a replication job